Multi-Granularity Hand Action Detection: Appendix

 \textbf{2.
 How many instances are there in total (of each type, if appropriate)?}

-\textbf{A2:} The FHA-Kitchens contains 30,047 frames from 2,377 video clips, with each frame annotated for three fine-grained hand interaction regions, resulting in a total of 878 fine-grained action triplets.
+\textbf{A2:} The FHA-Kitchens contains 30,047 frames from 2,377 video clips, with each frame annotated for three hand sub-interaction regions, resulting in a total of 877 fine-grained action triplets and 3 coarse-grained action categories.
 Among them, there are 597 frames where no hand interaction action occurs, represented as {L-O\_triplet:<none>, R-O\_triplet:<none>, O-O\_triplet: <none>}.

 \textbf{3.
 Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?
 If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
-If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).}
+If it is not representative of the larger set, please describe why not (\textit{e.g.}, to cover a more diverse range of instances, because instances were withheld or unavailable).}

-\textbf{A3:} FHA-Kitchens is a real-world sample of human hands part in the kitchen scenes, including information about their actions.
-The data is sourced from an existing large-scale full-body action dataset~\cite{700_2020}, from which we selected videos featuring hand interaction actions.
-We extracted a total of 30 videos, amounting to 84.22 minutes of footage, encompassing 8 distinct types of dishes.
+\textbf{A3:} FHA-Kitchens is a real-world sample of human hands part in the kitchen scenes, including information about their hand actions.
+The data is sourced from an existing large-scale whole-body action dataset~\cite{700_2020}, from which we selected videos featuring hand interaction actions.
+We extracted a total of 2,377 video clips, amounting to 84.22 minutes of footage, encompassing 8 distinct types of dishes.
 Due to the diversity of real-world human hand actions, it's impossible to cover all types of actions.
-The FHA-Kitchens dataset focuses primarily on fine-grained tasks related to hand actions.
-To address the granularity issue, we improved the action information in the existing dataset.
-Compared to the data's original annotations in Kinetics-700\_2020~\cite{700_2020}, our dataset expanded the action labels by 7 dimensions, increased the number of action categories by 52 times, and introduced 123 new action verbs.
-We provide a finer-grained set of hand action instances than ever before, facilitating further research in fine-grained hand action recognition.
+The FHA-Kitchens dataset focuses primarily on multi-granularity hand action tasks.
+To address the granularity issue, we improved the hand action information in the existing dataset.
+Compared to the data's original annotations in Kinetics-700\_2020~\cite{700_2020}, our dataset expanded the action labels by 7 dimensions, increased the number of action categories by 52 times, and introduced 122 new action verbs.
+We provide a finer-grained set of hand-action instances than ever before, facilitating further research in hand-action.

 \textbf{4.
-What data does each instance consist of?
-“Raw” data (e.g., unprocessed text or images)or features?
+What data does each instance consist of? ``Raw'' data (\textit{e.g.}, unprocessed text or images)or features?
 In either case, please provide a description.}